Most of us know that planning is a good thing, but just how important is it? If you want to succeed in life, planning is absolutely essential.

 As you get more experienced at planning, you’ll know what necessary tasks take up your time.
 You’ll be better able to accommodate things like household cleaning, errands, and medical appointments.

-8. Planning gives you options.
+8. Planning gives you options

+This is an interesting one.
+Planning is important because it will give you options in life.
 If you’ve ever planned a vacation, you know that planning is a necessary part of making the vacation enjoyable.
 You won’t necessarily plan every minute of your vocation, but you’ll probably set aside blocks of time to see certain attractions or do certain activities.

 By planning your vacation, even loosely, you allow yourself to make the most of your options while you’re resting.